The FA Cup

 Stanley Matthews finally won the FA Cup at 38, providing a barnstorming second-half display to help Blackpool overturn a 3–1 deficit.
 Stan Mortensen scored a hat-trick — still one of only two hat-tricks in an FA Cup final in the modern era.

 Second Division Sunderland, managed by Bob Stokoe, beat the mighty Don Revie Leeds United in one of the biggest final upsets of the era.
-Ian Porterfield scored; Jim Montgomery made a miraculous double save to preserve the lead.
+Ian Porterfield scored; Jim Montgomery made a miraculous double save.

-The largest margin of victory in an FA Cup final remains Bury’s 6–0 demolition of Derby County in 1903 — a record that has stood for over 120 years and looks set to stand forever.
+The largest margin of victory in an FA Cup final remains Bury’s 6–0 demolition of Derby County in 1903 — a record that has stood for over 120 years.

 📜 Full List of FA Cup Winners